 “Let there be no doubt, the Royal Commission will not hesitate to take steps within its powers to ensure that witnesses and those otherwise engaging with us are protected in accordance with the Royal Commissions Act or the common law."

-Typically, he said, GPs go to a home then have to spend time finding the patient, find a nurse, find the medication notes, and for a GP who gets a small amount of money for these visits, “it’s not very attractive for them and it’s a very inefficient use of their time, and every minute is how they support themselves”.
+Typically, he said, GPs go to a home then have to spend time finding the patient, finding a nurse, finding the medication notes, and for a GP who gets a small amount of money for these visits, “it’s not very attractive for them and it’s very inefficient use of their time, and every minute is how they support themselves".

-The commission ended with testimony from witnesses with young onset dementia.
+The commission ended with testimony from witnesses with younger onset dementia.

 Trevor Crosby was diagnosed with Lewy body dementia four years ago at age 65.
 He and his family and friends noticed a change in his personality over a period of time.
 He went from “the leader of the pack” to someone who “started dropping off to be at the back of the pack,” and initially he put this down to older age.

 “The very first moment that I found out, I tried to speak, but I couldn’t.
 I really understood what the definition of speechless was.
 I choked.
 I cried," he said.

 Crosby lamented the lack of support people like he and his wife, Jill, are afforded once they receive a diagnosis.

 He told the commission about the living with dementia program he undertook with Dementia Australia, which he described as a “real turning point” for him and Jill.